Quick Links:

 HAWAI‘I NONLINEAR is directed by creative values that respect the past, present, and future, striving for powerful outcomes that foster a culture of care, collaboration, and clear boundaries.
 We ourselves are Native and Local stakeholders in Hawai‘i’s built environment.
 As creators, conveners, and collaborative partners, we underscore the importance of ‘āina in the built environment because organizational research around Hawai‘i indicates that ‘āina is key to wellbeing at the personal, familial, and community scale.

-Dr. Sean Connelly President, Founder and Director
+Dr. Sean Connelly President, Founding Director

 Dr. Sean Connelly (Pacific Islander American) is a Hawai‘i artist, architect, and educator whose work in sculpture, film, design, and cartography addresses pressing issues of ecology and setteler colonialism at the intersections of Native intellect and futures.
 Sean is founder and director of After Oceanic Built Environments Lab.